fyngyrz/aa_macro/users-guide.md

 ## Styles

+### Defining Styles

 **\[style styleName styleContent\]**
 This defines a local style of styleName.

 **\[gstyle styleName styleContent\]**
 This defines a global style of styleName.

+It aids clarity to put style definitions on their own lines.
+However because the end of the line \(the line feed\) is *outside* the style, it is treated as part of the actual content, and appears in the result.

+In HTML, whitespace is collapsed \(except within regions such as `<pre></pre>` tags\) so generally this won't show up on the resulting HTML pages, assuming that's what you are using `macro()` for in the first place.
+Still, it doesn't look nice when you are looking at the actual HTML.

+So `macro()` loos for lines that end in two spaces.
+When it sees them, it 'eats' both the two spaces, and the following linefeed.
+This allows you to define a style without anything appearing in the output.

+Example:

+    '[style hello hi, [b]]' ---- this will produce a linefeed in the output '[style hello hi, [b]]  ' -- this will *not* produce a linefeed in the output

+### Using Styles

 **\[s styleName\( content\)\]**
 This invokes a style of styleName with the content, if any.
 A local